Researchers examine contaminant behavior under dynamic flow conditions.

-In this study, researchers from the Pacific Northwest National Laboratory, the China University of Geosciences, and the Southern University of Science and Technology, China, used sediment samples from the Columbia River HZ in the U.S. Department of Energy’s Hanford 300 Area, which is located downstream of several chromium contaminant plumes.
-Chromium (Cr) is a common contaminant in soils, sediments, surface water, and groundwater.
-In low concentrations, it’s a human nutrient, but at higher concentrations it can be toxic depending in part on its chemical form.
+In this study, researchers from the Pacific Northwest National Laboratory, the China University of Geosciences, and the Southern University of Science and Technology in China used sediment samples from the Columbia River HZ in the U.S. Department of Energy’s Hanford 300 Area, which is located downstream of several chromium contaminant plumes.
+Chromium is a common contaminant in soils, sediments, surface water, and groundwater.
+In low concentrations, it is a human nutrient, but at higher concentrations it can be toxic, depending in part on its chemical form.

-Researchers performed laboratory experiments to derive biogeochemical kinetic models, which were then incorporated into a reactive transport model to simulate Cr, Fe, O, and organic carbon interactions under field hydrological conditions—that is, those conditions in the Columbia River’s HZ zone.
-The modeling results were used to assess Cr reductive immobilization in the HZ and to estimate the rate of high concentration Cr discharge to the Columbia River.
-The combined experimental and modeling results highlight the importance of Fe(II) regeneration during anoxic periods to Cr immobilization.
+Researchers performed laboratory experiments to derive biogeochemical kinetic models, which were then incorporated into a reactive transport model to simulate chromium, iron (Fe), oxygen, and organic carbon interactions under field hydrological conditions—that is, those conditions in the Columbia River’s HZ zone.
+The modeling results were used to assess chromium reductive immobilization in the HZ and to estimate the rate of high-concentration chromium discharge to the Columbia River.
+The combined experimental and modeling results highlight the importance of Fe(II) regeneration during anoxic periods to chromium immobilization.
 This in turn is highly dependent on the availability of organic carbon, which can be reintroduced into the HZ by intrusion of river water containing particulate and/or dissolved organic matter.
-Without this dynamic process, organic matter can be fully consumed leading to loss of Cr reductive capacity, but incorporating this process into the model predicts sustainable reduction of Cr in the HZ which limits Cr movement into the river environment.
+Without this dynamic process, organic matter can be fully consumed leading to loss of chromiumreductive capacity, but incorporating this process into the model predicts sustainable reduction of chromiumin the HZ, limiting chromium movement into the river environment.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER